 For encounter protection, Grizzled offers recurring stacks of wild icons.
 Fantastic.
 And so is the Pocket Multitool, which has “repeatable Lucky for treacheries” as just one of its modes.

 Survivor has always been able to reduce difficulty (possibly to zero for a near-guarantee to pass) and that strategy gets a major shot in the arm in this expansion.
 Most relevant is getting more ways to stack these reductions so that you can now do things like play Winging It with Gumption and reduce a shroud 3 to zero.
 Really nice.

-Dilemmas are a set of cards that trigger as soon as your draw them, sort of like a weakness would but (hopefully!) in a way that helps you.
+Dilemmas are a set of cards that trigger as soon as you draw them, sort of like a weakness would but (hopefully!) in a way that helps you.
 Several of these are nice and it will be interesting to see how they play in practice.
 With Katja Eastbank, the strategy even got its own ally to build around.
 Neat, although i think that Katja is best used outside of Dilemmas.